awsomesawce/my-dotfiles/bin/README.md

 Tools and utility scripts to help automate.

-zshrcupdate.sh will update zshrc into dotfiles directory and label it `debian.zshrc`
+zshrcupdate.sh will update zshrc into dotfiles directory and label it `distro.zshrc` where `distro` is the linux distrobution I'm currently in.

 This directory contains most of my hand-written shell scripts.